MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/use-powershell-client-tab.md

 ms.collection:
 description: "Summary: Skype for Business Server Control panel to Cmdlet mapping."
 ---
 # Client Version Policy

-TODO The **CLIENT VERSION POLICY** component of the **Client** tab returns information about the clients supported in Skype for Business Server environment.
+The **CLIENT VERSION POLICY** sub tab under **Client** tab returns information about the clients supported in Skype for Business Server environment.
 A client version policy enables you to specify those clients who can sign in to Skype for Business Server system.

 Let us consider the various tasks a user can do on **CLIENT VERSION POLICY**, and the Skype for Business cmdlets those tasks map to.